practicalli/clojure/concepts/what-is-functional-programming.md

 In functional programming individual tasks are small and achieved by passing data to a function which returns a result.
 This function typically does not change the state of the system or other functions.

-Functions are **composed** together to form more complex tasks and satify larger business logic.
+Functions are **composed** together to form more complex tasks and satisfy larger business logic.
 These composed functions pass the result of their evaluation to the next function, until all functions in the composition have been evaluated.

 The entire functional program can be thought of as a single function defined in terms of smaller ones.

 Program execution is an **evaluation of expressions**, with the nesting structure of function composition determining program flow.

-Variables are typically **immutable** and represent values (in the mathematical sence).
+Data is **immutable** and cannot be change once created.   represent values (in the mathematical sense).

 ![Functional program - conceptual view](/images/functional-composition-illustrated.png)